geminiyellow/globalize/README.md

 most extensive standard repository of locale data.

 We do NOT embed any i18n data within our library.
 However, we make it really easy to use.
-Read the section [How to get and load CLDR JSON data](#cldr_usage) for more information on its usage.
+Read [How to get and load CLDR JSON data](#cldr_usage) for more information on its usage.

 <a name="modules"></a>
 #### Pick the modules you need